The Project

 Editing: How long will it all take?

-A lot of time goes into each post.
+A surprising amount of time goes into each post.
 Because of this, a release date is subject to a changing work schedule.

 Who do you photograph?

-I’m looking for a balanced and varied representation across different departments, without discrimination of: background, ethnicity, age, gender, sexuality.
+I’m looking for a balanced and varied representation across different departments, and of course - without any discrimination towards anyone’s background, ethnicity, age, gender, sexuality.

 About the editor

 He was ill as a kid and a lot of life was vicariously lived and often escaped through watching beautiful films.
-Most films that tell great stories with emotional intelligence, honesty and humour - float his boat.
+Particularly those that tell great stories, with a seamless blend of emotional intelligence, great writing and humour.